Hair Types 101: How to Identify Yours

 Type 1C: Thick or coarse straight hair that holds volume

-Type 1 hair care: It’s all about the boost.
+When it comes to caring for category 1 hair types, it’s all about the boost.
 Reach for volumizing sprays or mousse, dry shampoo, texture sprays and lightweight leave-ins.
 Shampoo more than twice per week, and try to avoid products with heavy oils that can lead to build-up.

 Type 2 Hair